Montana

 Student Eligibility

-To qualify, students must have an Individualized Education Plan (IEP) and be identified as having special needs under the Individuals with Disabilities Education Act (IDEA) definition of a “child with disabilities.”
-These include students with autism, an intellectual disability, a hearing or visual impairment, a speech or language impairment, a serious emotional disturbance, an orthopedic impairment, a traumatic brain injury, another health impairment and/or a specific learning disability.
-Qualified students must also be Montana state residents between ages five and 19, and must have attended public school in the previous school year, or be newly eligible to attend public school in Montana, or have been enrolled in the previous school year at a school for juvenile corrections or the deaf and blind.
+To qualify, students must have an Individualized Education Plan (IEP) and be identified as having special needs under the Individuals with Disabilities Education Act (IDEA) definition of a “child with a disability.”
+This definition includes students with autism; an intellectual disability; a hearing or visual impairment; a speech or language impairment; a serious emotional disturbance; an orthopedic impairment; a traumatic brain injury; another health impairment and/or a specific learning disability.
+Qualified students must also be Montana state residents between ages 5 and 19, and must have attended public school in the previous school year, or be newly eligible to attend public school in Montana, or have been enrolled in the previous school year at a school for juvenile corrections or the deaf and blind.

 EdChoice Expert Feedback